PHY3009/PHY2009-2015/assignments/assignment_2.md

     <td>Git commit messages do not reflect individual changes and give no indication of what was done.</td>
     <td>Git commit messages exist for each individual change (<i>i.e.,</i> one for editing the README.md file and another one for editing the LISCENSE.md file), but give no indication of what was done.</td>
     <td>Git commit messages exist for each individual change and Git commit messages give some idea of what was done.</td>
     <td>Remote Github repositories' README.md contains the project title, the students name and the date.
-Git commit messages exist for each individual change and the commit messages in the `git log` give some idea of what was done.</td>
+Git commit messages exist for each individual change and the commit messages in the <b>git log</b> give some idea of what was done.</td>
     <td>Remote Github repositories' README.md contains the project title, the students name and the date.
-Git commit messages exist for each individual change and the commit messages in the `git log` make it clear what happened at each commit.</td>
+Git commit messages exist for each individual change and the commit messages in the <b>git log</b> make it clear what happened at each commit.</td>
   </tr>
   <tr>
     <th>Accuracy (20%)</td>